 5.12.1 Description of best practice

-This best practice addresses Mix-Up attacks, as described in clause 4.4 of RFC 9700 [2].
+This best practice addresses Mix-Up attacks, as described in section 4.4 of RFC 9700 [2].

-Editor’s Note: Further description is FFS
+OAuth client is configured to interact with multiple authorization servers, and at least one of those authorization servers is controlled or influenced by an attacker in such a scenario client may be unable to reliably distinguish which authorization server issued a particular authorization credential.
+The objective of the attacker is to obtain valid credentials such as an authorization code or an access token that were originally issued by a non-compromised authorization server.
+Rather than attacking that server directly, the attacker exploits the client’s confusion.

 5.12.2 Usage in 5G SBA

-Editor’s Note: Analysis on the usage is FFS
+Applicable to only implicit or authorization code grant types.
+There is no security related usage in 5G SBA security.

 5.12.3 Assessment

-This practice is applicable to only implicit or authorization code grant types which is not applied in 5G SBA Therefore, no further investigation is required.
+This practice is only applicable to implicit or authorization code grant types, which are not applied in 5G SBA Therefore, no further investigation is required.

 5.13 BSP#13: Authorization Code Injection